 Browser cache is a temporary storage in your web browser that stores webpage elements like images and scripts.
 It speeds up browsing by storing these resources locally so that whenever you revisit the website again, instead of loading all the resources from the server, the browser can use the cached version instead and save a lot of page loading time.

-In Chrome browser, Go to Settings > Privacy and Security > Clear browsing data > You can uncheck the Browsing History and let cookies and other site data, as well as cache images, be checked > Clear data.
+In Chrome browser, Go to Settings > Privacy and Security > Clear browsing data > check the Browsing History and cookies and other site data, as well as cache images > Clear data.

 Alternatively, you can directly enter this address into your Chrome browser: chrome://settings/privacy.
 It will take you to the privacy settings where you can click on “Clear browsing data“.